MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 ### Development Process Was Followed
 Say you have a Service Connection to a production resource, and you wish to ensure that access to it's permitted only if the code coverage is above 80%.
 In this case, the flow would be as follows:
+- You write your pipeline in such a way that stage failures cause the build to fail.
 - You add an _asynchronous_ Azure Function check that verifies the code coverage for the associated pipeline run.
 - When a pipeline that wants to use the Service Connection runs:
     - Azure Pipelines calls your check function.
     - If the code coverage condition isn't met, the check returns a negative decision.
 Assume this outcome.
-    - The check failure causes the stage and build to fail.
+    - The check failure causes your stage to fail, which causes your pipeline run to fail.
 - The engineering team adds the necessary unit tests to reach 80% code coverage.
 - A new pipeline run is triggered, and this time, the check passes.
     - The pipeline run continues.